gbv/daia/daia.md

 availability, a set of exchangeable serializations of this model (in JSON, XML, and RDF), and an HTTP API to query document availability information encoded in any of these serializations.
-The DAIA data model basically consists of abstract documents, concrete document exemplifications (items), and document services, each with an availability status.
+The DAIA data model basically consists of abstract documents, concrete holdings of documents, and document services, each with an availability status.

 ## Status of this document